lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 1. The **[!UICONTROL Download]** dialog listing all the selected assets opens.

-   Click on any asset to view the available renditions and select the check boxes corresponding to the renditions you want to download.
+   Click any asset to view the available renditions and select the check boxes corresponding to the renditions you want to download.

-   You can manually select or exclude the renditions for individual assets, or click on the **Apply** icon to apply same set of renditions to all the similar asset types selected for download.
+   You can manually select or exclude the renditions for individual assets, or click the **Apply** icon to apply same set of renditions to all the similar asset types selected for download.
 Confirm to apply the rule to all the similar asset types.

    ![apply-all](assets/apply.png)